EGPostema/DrawerDissect/README.md

 Also describe how they can even update the model with their own data if they want (various ways to do this)

-Make a note for the person to remember the model name, version, and their API key to use
+**Make a note for the person to remember the model name, version, and their API key to put in the master image-processing script!
+Other than uploading images to /drawers/fullsize, this should be the only thing necessary to directly modify**

 # 2. Set up a Conda Environment for COLORoptera Image Processing